Robert D. Gruss: Bishop of Rapid City

 Gruss was named the bishop of Rapid City by Benedict XVI on May 26, 2011.
 His episcopal consecration took place on July 28, 2011, at the Rushmore Plaza Civic Center in Rapid City, South Dakota.
 Archbishop John Nienstedt was the consecrating bishop, and Bishops Martin Amos and Samuel Aquila were the co-consecrators.
 In 2017, Gruss opened the cause for the canonization of Lakota medicine man Nicholas Black Elk.

 Bishop of Saginaw

-Gruss was named the bishop of Saginaw by Pope Francis on May 24, 2019.
+Gruss was named Bishop of Saginaw by Pope Francis on May 24, 2019.
 Gruss was installed on July 26, 2019.
 In remarks to the media, Gruss made this statement about sexual abuse by priests:“There is no place in the church for sexual abuse of minors or anyone else, My desire is that the Church becomes holy in the way that Christ calls her to be, and those who abuse their power and authority are held to accountability.”

 In an appearance on Cause for Joy, a diocesan podcast, Gruss revealed his hobbies of riding "horses and Harleys".